 Public workshops were held with the aim of creating a set of objectives and exploring options and proposals for the LNDP.
-In the workshops, we examined the evidence gathered through the questionnaire and identified several development options.
+In the workshops, we examined the evidence gathered through the questionnaire and identified a number of development options.
 The impact of each option was assessed, for the strengths, weaknesses, opportunities and threats.
-Small, medium and large developmentscenarios were all discussed.
+Small, medium and large development scenarios were all discussed.
 In addition, there was a family workshop to engage younger residents and one for interested business owners, who had also been sent a business questionnaire.
 Details are set out later in the LNDP.